zczhou123/FDU-Ionman/content/authors/Jiaze Li/_index.md

 ---
 # Display name
-title: Zichun Zhou
+title: Jiaze Li

 # Full Name (for SEO)
-first_name: Zichun
+first_name: Jiaze
-last_name: Zhou
+last_name: Li

 # Is this the primary user of the site?
 superuser: true